sskyy/zero-rest/README.md

 # zero-rest #

-Automatically generate REST api for model which has attribute `rest`.
+Automatically generating REST api for model which has attribute `rest`.

 ## Usage ##